Community Spotlight: Burrowing Owls at the Alviso Bufferlands

-We are working in collaboration with Talon Ecological Research Group, Valley Water, and Santa Clara Valley Habitat Agency to restore the bufferlands area for resilience against flooding while providing habitat for the burrowing owl’s prey base.
-Our role over the past 5 years working on this project is what we do best – installing and maintaining thousands of California native plants with our community.
+We are working in collaboration with Talon Ecological Research Group and Santa Clara Valley Habitat Agency, with funding from Measure AA, to restore the bufferlands area for resilience against flooding while providing habitat for the burrowing owl’s prey base.
+Our role over the past 5 years working on this project is what we do best—installing and maintaining California native plants with our community.
 The species we are planting attract the insects and small mammals that burrowing owls eat, such as grasshoppers, beetles, and voles.

 With help from the communities of Alviso and San Jose, we are accomplishing our goals and creating opportunities for the public to learn about these special birds.
 Here are some partnership highlights from the past few months: